 Breaking up is hard to do…

-It’s a bit like catching up with a friend who you may have known your entire life and now you value different things and find it hard to have the conversations that used to flow so effortlessly.
-Gone are the days you could talk for hours on end where there was never enough time to share your stories, commonalities and view points on life.
-Something has changed, maybe it’s you, maybe it’s them but the point here is if you were to try to maintain the depth and level of conversation that used to flow so easily, it won’t come naturally.
-You may have heard the term ‘he or she is high maintenance”, in this context meaning that you have to work hard being with that person.
+It’s a bit like catching up with a friend who you may have known your entire life, and now you value different things and find it hard to have the conversations that used to flow so effortlessly.
+Gone are the days you could talk for hours on end where there was never enough time to share your stories, commonalities and viewpoints on life.
+Something has changed, maybe it’s you, maybe it’s them, but the point here is if you were to try to maintain the depth and level of conversation that used to flow so easily, it won’t come naturally.
+You may have heard the term ‘he or she is high maintenance”, in this context means that you have to work hard being with that person.

 We all change

 Maybe your values or priorities have changed, and therefore you may not feel congruent in your interactions with them anymore.
 It’s exhausting not being the real you, and it takes time and effort to catch up and be with this person.
 If you compare this to being the real you in your professional life and being congruent to whom you really are, the “true”, you will come through, and your “true” reputation will flow from this.

 Character comes from within, it is internal, and I believe is built by you

 All of the above elements that make up your character take time to build.

 Your reputation is built very quickly, as it based on the perceptions and opinions others have of you.

 Others, not you, determine your reputation so therefore your reputation is out of your control.I am a firm believer we should focus on the things we can control so take some time to understand your true character, what you believe in and stand for and focus on this.
 Click To Tweet